brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

 - [What maintenance do you need to do?](#what-maintenance-do-you-need-to-do)
 - [Conclusion](#conclusion)

+## What is a desk treadmill?

+It's a treadmill specifically designed to go under a desk, and to be used while doing desk work.
+They go by different names, such as desk treadmill, under-desk treadmill, and walking pad.
+Most desk treadmills fall into one of two
+buckets:

+- **A height-adjustable desk with a treadmill under it.** The most common option I've seen is to get a desk that allows you to adjust its height, and to put a treadmill under it.
+This is the option that I use.
+Throughout the day, I alternate between standing/walking and sitting.
+When I'm standing and walking on the treadmill, it looks like this:

+    {% include figure.html path="blog/desk-treadmill/desk-treadmill-standing.jpg" caption="My desk when I'm standing and walking" %}

+    And when I'm sitting and not using the treadmill, it looks like this:

+    {% include figure.html path="blog/desk-treadmill/desk-treadmill-sitting.jpg" caption="My desk when I'm sitting" %}

+- **A treadmill with a desk attached.** The other option is to get a treadmill and to find a way to attach a desk to it, which looks something like this:

+    {% include figure.html path="blog/desk-treadmill/treadmill-attachment.jpg" caption="A treadmill with a desk attachment.
+Image source: Nnewvante Treadmill Desk." url="https://www.amazon.com/Nnewvante-Treadmill-Attachment-Workstation-Handrail/dp/B0BV9JH6F4?content-id=amzn1.sym.a1bc2dac-8d07-44d1-9477-59bc11451909%3Aamzn1.sym.a1bc2dac-8d07-44d1-9477-59bc11451909&crid=3J268STQ54S9B&cv_ct_cx=desk%2Btreadmill&keywords=desk%2Btreadmill&pd_rd_i=B0BV9JH6F4&pd_rd_r=cb34559a-40be-479f-b50a-f72c972e7161&pd_rd_w=PRPAS&pd_rd_wg=6uxzm&pf_rd_p=a1bc2dac-8d07-44d1-9477-59bc11451909&pf_rd_r=E0KD45KH482QEJKDRVT2&qid=1762191826&sbo=RZvfv%2F%2FHxDF%2BO5021pAnSA%3D%3D&sprefix=desk%2Btreadmil%2Caps%2C185&sr=1-2-9428117c-b940-4daa-97e9-ad363ada7940-spons&sp_csd=d2lkZ2V0TmFtZT1zcF9zZWFyY2hfdGhlbWF0aWM&th=1&linkCode=ll1&tag=brikis98-20&linkId=5fc3dbc256d62a4747ecd96b2670d388&language=en_US&ref_=as_li_ss_tl" %}

+    With this option, you use the treadmill when standing/walking, and you move your laptop to a separate desk when sitting.

 ## What are the benefits of a desk treadmill?

 > "Sitting is the new smoking." — James A. Levine, MD, PhD